discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 Now the ping command will trigger whenever the message _starts with_ `!ping`!
 Sometimes this is what you want, but other times, you may want to match only exactly `!ping` - it varies from case to case, so be mindful of what you need when creating commands.

 ::: warning
 Be aware that this will also match `!pingpong`, `!pinguin`, and the like.
-This is not a huge problem for now, so don't worry; you'll see better ways to check for commands later.
+This is not a huge problem, for now, so don't worry; you'll see better ways to check for commands later.
 :::

 ## Displaying real data